jrtkst/PINN/README.md

 # PINN
-Using Physics Informed Neural Networks (PINNs) to solve various partial differential equations (PDEs)
+Using Physics Informed Neural Networks (PINNs) to solve various partial differential equations (PDEs).
+In this case, PINN was applied to the Linear Shallow Water Equations (LSWE).